• Skip to primary navigation

 Pomander Balls - Full of Spice and Everything Nice

-Use foam balls and different spices to make a wonderful fragrant grouping of pomander balls for your table, mantel or anywhere you want a beautiful fragrance!
+Use foam balls and different spices to make a wonderful fragrant centerpiece of pomander balls for your table, mantel or anywhere you want a beautiful scent!

 Course: Crafts